 Students begin the saa financial aid application process by completing the Free Application for Federal Student Aid; otherwise known as the FAFSA.
-After your 2012 federal taxes are completed, the saa financial aid staff can process your FAFSA electronically at the time of your appointment.
+After your 2013 Federal Income Tax returns are completed, the SAA financial aid staff can process your FAFSA electronically at the time of your appointment.
 The information on your completed FAFSA will determine your eligibility for grants and loans, and provide the information for completing all other necessary financial aid forms.

-The Financial Aid process needs to be completed for Year One before July
+The Financial Aid process for students beginning Year One in August 2014 needs to be completed for Year One before July

-You must bring the following items to your financial aid appointment:
+Students beginning Year One in August 2014 must bring the following items to their financial aid appointment:

 Other items you may be required to supply include your Social Security card, marriage certificate, proof of default status for prior student loans, contact references, guardianship documents, proof of untaxed income, and/or driver’s license.
 If you are selected for verification by the Department of Education after applying for financial aid, you may be required to provide further documentation to the Financial Aid Office.